-Residential students with a confirmed diagnosis who live in corridor-style housing will be relocated to an on-campus quarantine facility, along with their roommate.
-The quarantine facility can accommodate 33 people who have been exposed but not confirmed to have COVID-19 and/or up to 211 confirmed COVID cases.
+Residential students with a confirmed diagnosis who live in corridor-style housing will be relocated to an oncampus quarantine facility, along with their roommate.
+The quarantine facilities can accommodate 66 people who have been exposed but not confirmed to have COVID-19 and/or up to 422 confirmed COVID-19 cases.
 Once students move out of quarantine the facility will be thoroughly cleaned.